The people in your life have a significant impact on your success or otherwise.

 Even if money isn't a driver for you, this principle holds true for all aspects of life.

-Whatever your dreams and how you see yourself making your dent in the universe, find people who will support you in your goals, people who will be your cheering squad, people who will help you find the 'hows' to achieving your desires.
+If you really do want to live, love and lead remarkably, then find people who will support you in your goals, people who will be your cheering squad, people who will help you find the hows to achieving your desires.

 Take Inspired Action